Background Image

 Analysis of DefCARS information

-Under Section 36(3) of the Defence Reform Act, the SSRO must when requested to do so by the Secretary of State for Defence analyse reports provided to it under Section 24 or 25 and provide the results of the analysis to the Secretary of State or an authorised person.
+Under Section 36(3) of the Defence Reform Act, the SSRO must when requested to do so by the Secretary of State for Defence analyse reports provided to it under Section 24 or 25 and provide the results of that analysis to the Secretary of State or an authorised person.
 The SSRO has published details of example management information products which it supplies to the MOD: Example DefCARS MI products published on 25 February 2025 (PDF, 2.16 MB, 17 pages).

 If you have any questions about how to access DefCARS or the guidance please contact the SSRO at helpdesk@ssro.gov.uk.